jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 # Reducing Template Overhead
 ## First, some background
-1. BubbleSort is better than you think.
+1. BubbleSort is better than you think... as long as N is tiny.
 1. Hard to measure when things are going well
 1. Compile-time calculation can be surprising